BAK2K3/CIRPG/README.md

 The images utilised throughout the project for the Codex entries are vibrant and colourful.
-Given the primary colour scheme is simple, monochromatic, and dark, the allows the images to stand out and ultimately compliment the overall aesthetic.
+Given the primary colour scheme is simple, monochromatic, and dark, this allows the images to stand out and ultimately compliment the overall aesthetic.

 ### Typography